-Department of Public Safety will respond to the scene and contact the Lexington Metro Police Department for assistance.
+Department of Public Safety will respond to the scene and contact Lexington METRO Police.
 The following measures should be taken:

-a.
+- a.
 Activate the building alarm.
 Evacuate the building following evacuation procedures.
 Employees should make a basic and cautious search of their immediate area and report anything unusual to DPS at 233-8118.
 Do not open drawers, cabinets or turn lights on or off.
-Do Not Lock or Close Doors during an exit for a bomb threat.
+Do Not Lock or Close Doors during an exit for a bomb threat. - b.

-- b.
 Local police and fire officials should be contacted. - c.
 DPS and Police will conduct a search of the building. - d.
 No one should return to the building until told to do so by a designated University official. - e.
-Work directly with the Communications Office regarding information dissemination and media contacts.
-The Communications Office will decide the best mode of contact of students, constituents, and employees (web, email, social media, voicemail, written letter). - f.
+Work directly with Communications regarding information dissemination and media contacts.
+Communications will decide the best mode of contact of students, constituents, and employees (web, email, social media, voice mail, written letter). - f.
 Decision may have to be made to shut down operations. - g.
 Determine appropriate means for contacting students and parents.